HOME

 LITHUANIA, 2005, the Jesuit Church of St. Casimir in Vilnius, Scott 797

-Jesuits began construction of this church in 1604; it was finished and consecrated in 1635.
+The Church of Saint Casimir, the first Baroque styled church in Lithuania, was designed by Italian architect Giano Maria Bernardoni, and constructed by Lithuanian builder Jonas Prochovicius, and was built in the center of Vilnius between 1604 and 1618, and consecrated in 1635.
 But it was burned down in 1655 and again in 1707 and 1749.
-The Jesuit architect and astronomer Tomas Žebrauskas (1714–1758), headed the reconstruction of the church in 1749-55.
+The Jesuit architect and astronomer Tomas Žebrauskas (1714–1758) headed the reconstruction of the church in 1749-55.
 His work can be seen in the graded cupola and the main altar.
 When the Society of Jesus was suppressed in 1773, the church was given to the Augustinians, and in time passed to the Orthodox.
-It was returned to the Roman Catholic community in 1988, was retored, and in 1991 reconsecrated, and the Jesuits again work there.
-More
+In 1989, even before communism collapsed, St. Casimir Church was given back to the Jesuits.
+They cleaned out the museum of atheism the Soviets had installed there and went to work.

 The University of Vilnius